denoiSplit: a method for joint microscopy image splitting and unsupervised denoising: Related Work

 \subsection{Image Decomposition}

 Image decomposition is the inverse problem of splitting a given input image that is the superposition (\ie the pixel-wise sum) of two constituent image channels.
-While the sum of two values is not uniquely invertible, if for each summand a prior on its value exists, a unique solution can exist.
-In a similar vain, having learned structural priors of the appearance of the two constituent image channels, an input image (a grid of observed pixels that are each a sum of two values) can be split into two pixel grids such that each one satisfies the respective structural prior.
+While the sum of two values is not uniquely invertible, if for each summand a prior on its value exists, even a unique solution can exist.
+In a similar vein, having learned structural priors of the appearance of the two constituent image channels, an input image (a grid of observed pixels that are each a sum of two values) can be split into two pixel grids such that each one satisfies the respective structural prior.
 In computer vision, reflection removal, dehazing, deraining \etc are some of the applications~\cite{Gandelsman2019-nn,Dekel2017-os,Bahat2016-qp,Berman2016-nz} for which image splitting can be used.

-More recently, image splitting in fluorescence microscopy was experiencing heightened attention, likely due to the direct applicability and potential utility a well working approach can bring to this microscopy modality that finds wide-spread use in biological investigations.
+More recently, image splitting in fluorescence microscopy was receiving heightened attention, probably because of the direct applicability and potential utility that a well-working approach can bring to this microscopy modality, which finds wide-spread use in biological investigations.
 In particular, a method called \muSplit~\cite{Ashesh2023-wtf} demonstrated impressive image splitting performance on several datasets, suggesting that it is ready to be used in biological research projects.